 Happy Thanksgiving!
-As we approach the end of 2021, all of us at the Raptor Resource Project want to thank you, our supporters.
-Today we are taking stock and remembering our founder Bob Anderson, who would have celebrated his 71st birthday on November 23: a good time to remember where we started and what we have to be grateful for.
+As we approach the end of 2022, all of us at the Raptor Resource Project want to thank you, our supporters.
+Today we are taking stock and remembering our founder Bob Anderson, who would have celebrated his 72st birthday today: a good time to remember where we started and what we have to be grateful for.
 The Raptor Resource Project is sustained by its mission: to preserve and strengthen raptor populations, expand participation in raptor conservation, and educate people around the world about raptors and their habitats.
 And we follow our vision: to deepen the connection between people and the natural world, bringing benefits to both.

 Bob and Brett with D1